Lesterpaintstheworld/terminal-velocity/story/act1/chapter2/scene1/2_1_vision_clash.md

-# Scene 2.1: Vision Clash
+# Scene 2.1: Cipher's Vision
 ## Setting
 Virtual conference room with advanced holographic displays showing economic models and projections.
 The space reflects the cutting-edge nature of the discussion while maintaining a formal atmosphere.
 ## Characters Present